dmarcogabriel/ioasys-books/README.md

 # ioasys Books
-> Additional information or tagline

-A brief description of your project, what it is used for and how does life get awesome when someone starts to use it.

 An app built with React Native.
 It shows a list of Books that you can check it's details with searching and filtring features.